-No one wants to think about the day when they may become disabled and unable to work, but the cold hard facts are that over 13% of the US population had some form of disability from 2008-2017.
+No one wants to think about the day when they may become disabled and unable to work, but the cold, hard facts are that over 13% of the US population had some form of disability from 2008 to 2017.
 That’s over 4.2 million people.

 An independent insurance agent can make sure that you are covered in disability insurance and can explain your options so that you’re prepared.
 You can see why having an independent insurance agent is one smart decision.

 Individual long-term disability will pay a percentage of your salary to aid in your monthly expenses while you are disabled or critically ill.
 This type of disability coverage lasts years and not months like short-term disability.
 Individual long-term disability will cover a portion of your income to handle everyday expenses while you are unable to work.